 Why toleration is a limited one, is for the protection of human life and civil society from those who are indifferent to the Law of Nature and of God's law that protect these established defined rights of a free society;

-"Original Compact" made as a Christian Based Society;
+This defines our society from the "Original Compact" made as a Christian Based Society;

-Rights of the Colonistsas "Christians"; From the historical foundations it was derived.
+As it had been described in the Rights of the Colonistsas "Christians"; From the historical foundations it was derived.

 Such defined Rights and Laws, are which protect our lives, liberty and property from the unbridled practice of those who would use tyranny and oppression to enslave us.